Carsphairn Community Website

 Carsphairn Parish Churchyard is the burial place Gilbert McAdam of Waterhead who was shot by Kings troops near Kirkmichael in 1682.

-The Church, built in 1815, contains one of the few central communion tables in Scotland.
+The Church, built in 1640 and extended in 1815, contains one of the few central communion tables in Scotland.

 In the Churchyard is the burial enclosure of the Macadam's of Waterhead and the headstone of the Covenanting martyr Rodger Dunn (d.1689).